evlar/chutes-cursor-agent/README.md

-# Transform your Cursor into a Devin-like AI Assistant with Chutes.ai Integration
+# Chutes Cursor Agent: Transform Cursor into a Devin-like AI Assistant

 This repository provides everything needed to enhance your Cursor or Windsurf IDE with advanced agentic AI capabilities — similar to Devin—leveraging Chutes.ai's powerful model ecosystem.
 In under a minute, you'll gain: